2026Nevada Voter Guide

 Your comprehensive guide to the candidates and races shaping Nevada's future.

-The Nevada Independent is here to help with our updated 2026 Election Guide, featuring our candidate announcement tracker, important dates and all of our election-related stories.
-This page will be updated with additional features in the future.
-Questions?
+The Nevada Independent is here to help with our updated 2026 Election Guide, featuring candidate bios, endorsements and race information, important dates, FAQs about voter registration, a voting site and drop box locator tool and all of our election-related stories.
+Questions or corrections?
 Email [email protected].

 Important Dates